 An awareness of these triggers is combined with the application of healthy coping skills instead of substance abuse – heading to the gym instead of the bar, for instance, or taking a stroll on the beach instead of smoking marijuana.

-DBT in Intensive Outpatient
+Dialectical Behavioral Therapy in Intensive Outpatient Treatment

 DBT (dialectical behavior therapy) is a specialized variant of CBT originally developed to treat the symptoms of BPD (borderline personality disorder) but now used to treat a wider range of mental health conditions, including: